-Try this rich butterscotch blondie recipe.
+Try this recipe for rich salted butterscotch blondies.
 These dense and chewy blondies are made in one bowl with no mixer and are baked in only about half an hour.
 Your friends and family will for sure ask you to make some more!

 This recipe is inspired by one of my latest trips to the United States and my stay in Pennsylvania, where we also visited Hershey’s Chocolate World and learned more about how Hershey chocolate and sweets are produced.
 Personally, I was the happiest to find some Hershey baking products at their shop and of course I had to bring some of these specials back to Milan and try something new.
 And then this happened: chewy butterscotch blondies made with the original Hershey butterscotch drops.

 Butterscotch is usually a hard candy made with brown sugar and butter or corn syrup and water.
 There is no scotch in here though.
 The name is disputed as to whether is denotes its origin in Scotland or “scotched” or “scorched” butter.
 Also, you might find the terms butterscotch and caramel used interchangeably, even though there is a difference: butterscotch is generally distinguished by the absence of milk or milk substitutes.
 The butterscotch drops used for this recipe add some extra flavor and chewiness to the blondies.
 You could also use caramel drops instead if you can’t find butterscotch drops.

 My kind of dessert.
 A delicious and no fuss recipe.